“Air pollution driving respiratory illnesses in Lagos; only 6% of Lagosians are aware of COPD “- Prof. Ozoh

 She emphasised that COPD — which includes emphysema and chronic bronchitis – remains one of the most under-recognised diseases in Nigeria despite being the third leading cause of death globally.

-According to her, studies show that the prevalence of asthma and COPD in Nigeria is between nine and 10 per cent, yet over 50 per cent of affected individuals remain undiagnosed, while more than 90 per cent do not receive optimal care.
+According to her, studies show that the prevalence of asthma and COPD in Nigeria is about 9-10 per cent, yet over 50 per cent of affected individuals remain undiagnosed, while more than 90 per cent do not receive optimal care.

 “A survey conducted in Lagos showed that only about six per cent of the population is aware of COPD.
 A disease that is not recognised cannot be diagnosed or treated,” the pulmonologist said.